Sign Up for a Free Account

 • Common clinical manifestations include nystagmus, hypotonia, ataxia, stridor, and, eventually, spastic paraplegia.

-• As Pelizaeus-Merzbacher disease has X-linked inheritance, males are affected, and females are typically asymptomatic carriers.
+• As Pelizaeus-Merzbacher disease has X-linked inheritance, males are affected, and females are rarely symptomatic.

-• MRI shows diffuse and symmetric T2 hyperintensity of the white matter in the cerebrum and cerebellum, but diagnosis is confirmed with genetic testing for mutations in the PLP1 gene.
+• MRI shows diffuse and symmetric T2 hyperintensity of the white matter in the cerebrum and cerebellum, but diagnosis is confirmed with genetic testing of the PLP1 gene.

-• Treatment is mostly symptomatic, but emerging gene therapies are being investigated.
+• Treatment is mostly symptomatic, but emerging therapies are being investigated.

 Historical note and terminology

 Pelizaeus-Merzbacher disease has historically been subdivided into clinical variants based on the age of onset and severity of clinical signs.
-"Classical" Pelizaeus-Merzbacher disease is the most common presentation and was first described by Friederich Pelizaeus, a physician (36).
-He discovered the disease when he came across a family with several males with nystagmus, spastic paraparesis, ataxia, and developmental delay.
-A few years later, Ludwig Merzbacher, a pathologist, proved the X-linked recessive inheritance pattern of Pelizaeus-Merzbacher disease (27).
-The "connatal" form of Pelizaeus-Merzbacher disease was described later and denotes clinically evident onset within the first few weeks of life and a more severe syndrome (41).
-Seitelberger described a “transitional” form of Pelizaeus-Merzbacher disease that was intermediate in clinical severity between connatal and classical disease (42).
-In 1964, Zeman and colleagues pointed out that Pelizaeus-Merzbacher disease is a dysmyelinating, rather than a demyelinating, entity and stressed the importance of clinical observation and the familial nature of the disorder rather than strict pathological criteria to define the condition (61).
+"Classical" Pelizaeus-Merzbacher disease is the most common presentation and was first described by Dr. Friederich Pelizaeus (41).
+He discovered the disease when he encountered a family of several males with nystagmus, spastic paraparesis, ataxia, and developmental delay.
+A few years later, Ludwig Merzbacher, a pathologist, described the X-linked recessive inheritance pattern of Pelizaeus-Merzbacher disease (31).
+The "connatal" form of Pelizaeus-Merzbacher disease was described later and denotes clinically evident onset within the first few weeks of life and a more severe syndrome (46).
+Seitelberger also described a “transitional” form of Pelizaeus-Merzbacher disease that was intermediate in clinical severity between connatal and classical disease (47).
+In 1964, Zeman and colleagues pointed out that Pelizaeus-Merzbacher disease is a dysmyelinating, rather than a demyelinating, entity and stressed the importance of clinical observation and the familial nature of the disorder rather than strict pathological criteria to define the condition (67).
 They also hypothesized that the defect in Pelizaeus-Merzbacher disease affected a myelin proteolipid.
-Saugier-Veber and colleagues discovered that some families with X-linked spastic paraparesis have PLP1 mutations (39).
+Saugier-Veber and colleagues discovered that some families with X-linked spastic paraparesis have PLP1 mutations (44).
 It must be noted that the phenotypes of Pelizaeus-Merzbacher disease and X-linked spastic paraparesis syndrome overlap.

 This is an article preview.